-Co-founder and first Chancellor of Washington University.
+Co-founder and third Chancellor of Washington University.
 Contributed to public education in St. Louis; not a staunch abolitionist despite common belief; writings show complex views on abolitionism and slavery-related events; involved with Western Sanitary Commission.

 William Dings was born in 1841 and died in 1924.
 During the Civil War, Dings served for the Confederacy as Captain of Company C, 8th Missouri Infantry.
 After the Civil War ended in 1865, Dings returned to St. Louis and farmed.
 He is listed on an 1870 plat map as owning land in what is now Tyson Research Center.
 Dings’ father Fred Dings was an enslaver and the 1860 Census lists two women aged 28 and 18, a 4-year-old girl, and a 5-year-old boy as being enslaved by him.